Konaseema

-Konaseema is a group of islands between the tributaries of the Godavari River and Bay of Bengal located in Dr. B.R.
-Ambedkar Konaseema district of Andhra Pradesh in southern India.
-It is nicknamed "Gods Own Creation" due to similarities with the Kerala backwaters.
+Konaseema is a group of islands between the tributaries of the Godavari River and Bay of Bengal located in Dr. B. R. Ambedkar Konaseema district of Andhra Pradesh in southern India.
+It is nicknamed "God's own creation" due to similarities with the Kerala backwaters.

 Geography

 The Godavari delta is surrounded by the tributaries of Vruddha Godavari, Vasishta Godavari, Gautami and Nilarevu rivers.

 After crossing the city of Rajahmundry, the Godavari River bifurcates into two distributaries, the Vruddha Gautami (Gautami Godavari) and the Vasishta Godavari, which then further splits into the Gautami and the Nilarevu.
 Similarly, the Vasishta splits into two branches, the Vasishta and the Vainateya.
 These branches form a delta 170 km (105 mi) long along the coast of the Bay of Bengal.
 This delta makes up the Konaseema region.

 Amalapuram is the largest town in Konaseema, followed by Razole, Ravulapalem, Kothapeta, and Mummidivaram.

 The arched entrance to the Konaseema region was intended to complement the natural colors of the region's land and plant life.